Working with industry and other collaborators

 No. Ceres does not fund any aspect of industry R&D.

-I am working on an Innovate UK funded project and there is the potential to take some of this forward as a Ceres project, would that be possible?
+I am working on an Innovate UK funded project and there is the potential to take some of this forward through a Ceres award, would that be possible?

-I am an academic from a non-Ceres university; can I still get involved in Ceres projects?
+I am an academic from a non-Ceres university; can I still get involved in Ceres-funded research?

-Ceres projects are always led by researchers from the Ceres partner universities.
+Ceres applications are always led by researchers from the Ceres partner universities.
 Collaborations with researchers outside the Ceres partnership are possible but generally via subcontract.
-Researchers who have their own funding and wish to collaborate in a Ceres project are considered on a case-by case basis.
+Researchers who have their own funding and wish to collaborate in work funded under a Ceres award are considered on a case-by case basis.

 I am an academic from a Ceres partner university; can I work with researchers from the other partner institutions on joint projects?

 Yes!
-Collaboration across our partner universities is a key part of Ceres and we particularly encourage joint projects within the partnership.
+Collaboration across our partner universities is a key part of Ceres and we particularly encourage joint proposals within the partnership.

 Scope of Ceres funding